Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious - Revenue Model

-Licious has been successful in amassing more than 1 Million unique customers to date.
+Licious has successfully delivered to more than 2 million unique customers to date, it added.
 The average basket size is INR 700.

 Licious - Funding And Investors

-Licious has raised a total amount of $488.3 million in funding that includes the latest funding round led by Amansa Capital, Kotak PE, Axis Growth, and others on March 15, 2022, where the investors infused $150 milion in funding.
+Licious has raised a total amount of $488.3 million in funding including the latest funding round led by Amansa Capital, Kotak PE, Axis Growth, and others on March 15, 2022, where the investors infused $150 million in funding.

 Licious became the 29th unicorn of India in 2021 and the first unicorn startup from the D2C segment.